Modular operads and the quantum open-closed homotopy algebra: Introduction

 Thus the passage from classical to quantum vertices corresponds to taking the modular envelope of the corresponding operad.

 The same pattern can be seen in the open case.
 The cyclic operad $\oAss$ consists of $2$-dimensional surfaces of genus zero and one boundary component with marked points called open ends.
 These surfaces relate to open vertices in the classical open string field theory.
 The operad $\oQO$ consists of $2$-dimensional surfaces of arbitrary genus with arbitrary number of boundary components with closed ends.
 These surfaces relate to open vertices in the Feynman diagrams in the \emph{quantum} open-closed string field theory\footnote{Recall, there is no consistent quantum string filed theory with open strings only.}.
-We conjecture that $\oQO$ is the modular envelope $\oMod{\oAss}$.
+As in the closed case, $\oQO$ is the modular envelope $\oMod{\oAss}$.

 However, in the full open-closed case, the pattern seems to broke.
 The operad for classical vertices, appearing in the work \cite{KajiuraOpen-closed1} by Kajiura and Stasheff, is not even cyclic, so $\oMod{\oP}$ doesn't make sense.
 This is discussed in Section \ref{SECFQ}.